What is the millionaire morning routine?

 Action step: Put your phone in a different room.
 Buy a separate alarm clock.

-3. Hydrate Immediately
+3. Hydrate immediately

 You've just gone 7–8 hours without water.
 Your brain is 73% water, and even mild dehydration impairs cognitive function by up to 20%.
 Before coffee, drink 16 oz of water.